 We have found this to be a helpful calculator for people not in the UK.
 We are looking for more tools that are as cross cultural in their design.

 Ironically in November 2019, James and Karina committed to a year without plane travel.
 The plan had been to travel overland to Mongolia and back with the kids.
 That did not happen.
-Our team in Mongolia, Bhutan and Myanmar are very competent and don’t need us to meet with them often, and so we plan to only have one international flight a year for the reduced team going forward.
+Our team in Mongolia, Bhutan and Myanmar are very competent and don’t need us to meet with them often, and so we plan to only have one international return flight a year when necessary for the reduced team going forward.